diku-dk/image-website/docs/robotlab/piabgripper.md

 </div>

 ## Digital Interface
+The control box interfaces the PC through IP address and python libraries.
 - Pressure Regulator (0–10 V → 0–6 bar / 0–87 psi) → **UR control box Analog Output 0 (AO0)**
 - Suction pump (ON/OFF) → **UR control box Digital Outputs (DO0:blow, DO1:suck)**

+The PC interfaces into Raspberry Pi through ssh.
+A python script allows the streaming of the images and needs to start running before logging the videos into the main script.

 ## Python Example